How does Heterophily Impact the Robustness of Graph Neural Networks? Theoretical Connections and Practical Implications: Introduction

+While previous work has focused on naturally-occurring heterophily, heterophilous interactions may also be introduced as adversarial noise: as many GNNs exploit homophilous correlation, they can be sensitive to changes that render the data more heterophilous.
+A natural follow-up question is if and how this observation manifests itself in previously proposed attacking strategies on GNNs.
+In this work, we thus investigate the relation between heterophily and robustness of GNNs against adversarial attacks of graph structure, focusing on semi-supervised node classification.
 More specifically, our main contributions are: \setlist{leftmargin=*} \begin{itemize*} \item \textbf{Formalization:} We formalize the relation between adversarial structural attacks and the change of homophily level in the underlying graphs with theoretical (\S\ref{sec:theories-connections}) and empirical (\S\ref{sec:exp-perturb-observations}) analysis.
 Specifically, we show that on homophilous graphs, effective structural attacks lead to increased heterophily, while, on heterophilous graphs, they alter the homophily level contingent on node degrees.
 To our knowledge, this is the first formal analysis of such kind. \item \textbf{Heterophily-inspired Design:} We show how the relation between attacks and heterophily can inspire more robust GNNs by demonstrating that a key architectural feature in handling heterophily, separate aggregators for ego- and neighbor-embeddings, also improves the robustness of GNNs against attacks (\S\ref{sec:robustness-design}). \item \textbf{Extensive Empirical Analysis:} We show the effectiveness of the heterophilous design in improving empirical (\S\ref{sec:exp-benchmark-study}) and certifiable (\S\ref{sec:exp-cert-robustness}) robustness of GNNs with extensive experiments on real-world homophilous and heterophilous datasets.
 Specifically, we compare GNNs with this design, which we refer to as \emph{heterophily-adjusted} GNNs, to non-adjusted models, including state-of-the-art models designed with robustness in mind.
-We find that heterophily-adjusted GNNs are up to 5 times more certifiably robust and have stronger performance under attacks by up to 32.92\% compared to non-adjusted, standard models.
-Moreover, this design can be combined with existing vaccination mechanisms, yielding up to 18.33\% higher accuracy under attacks than the best non-adjusted vaccinated model. \end{itemize*}
+We find that heterophily-adjusted GNNs are up to 11.1 times more certifiably robust and have stronger performance under attacks by up to 40.00\% compared to non-adjusted, standard models.
+Moreover, this design can be combined with existing vaccination mechanisms, yielding up to 18.33\% higher accuracy under attacks than the best non-adjusted vaccinated model.
+Our code is available at \githubrepourl. \end{itemize*}